Mr1kuntal/netflix-gpt/README.md

 - installed react-redux and rtk
 - made redux store for user login info
 - made sign out sign in functionality fully right
+- removed react.strictmode , because  of it useEffect() called twice
+- restricted logged out user to access browse page(user cant go to browse page without login and if user is logged in user cant go to login page without log out)
+- app routing is shifted to app.js component because of navigation

 # Commands used
 - npx create-react-app my-app